Shaunak-Kunde/5_Snowflake_DataWarehouse_Data_Cleaning_Project/README.md

 ## 🧠 Learning Outcomes

-By the end of this project, you will be able to:
+By completing this project, I was able to:

 - Clean and transform messy data in Snowflake using SQL functions.
 - Derive meaningful features such as customer age and inactivity.